 A Student of Shen Shijia

 Hong Zhang was born and raised in Shanghai, China.
 Despite growing up in the midst of the Cultural Revolution, Hong had the unique opportunity to study Chinese calligraphy and brush painting under the late Master Artist, Shen Shijia.
-Through this professional training, he developed a passion for the cultural and poetic aspects of this traditional art form, and continued his studies at the Shanghai Fine Arts Institute.
+Through this professional and systematically training, he developed a passion for the cultural and poetic aspects of this traditional art form, and continued study in his studio until left abroad.

 Fueled by a Desire to Share the Art and Culture of China